jdittrich/userNeedResearchBook/text/allURBook.md

-But the participant will try to be a nice person him/herself and probably try to make you happy by going on about the problems with files in mails even though it is possibly not that bad.
-Instead of reassuring with judgments and emotions, focus on the information:
+But the participant will try to be a nice person him/herself and probably try to make you happy by going on about the problems with files in mails even though sending files per mail is possibly not that bad in the participant’s view.
+Instead of  reassuring the participant using  judgments and emotions, focus on the information:

 <div class="example">